xpress-embedo/STM32F4/Graphics.md

 * AHB master interface with burst of 16 words
 * Upto 4 programmable interrupt events

+### LTDC Layers
+* LTDC Supports 2 Layers
+* We can activate either of the layers or all layers as per the application requirement.
+* Programmable default color settings for each layer.
+* Programmable frame buffer address settings for each layer.
+* Flexible blending options (Constant and Pixel Alpha Blending)
+* Programmable window positioning for each layer
+* Most LTDC layer registers are shadow registers, and you need to activate loading shadow values to real register explicitly.

 ### Display Interface Types
 * MIPI DPI (Display Pixel Interface)